awsdocs/amazon-redshift-management-guide/doc_source/migrating-to-an-encrypted-cluster.md

    During the unload and load operations, maintain data consistency by suspending data loads and other write operations\.
 Using one of your largest tables, run through the unload and load process to help you estimate timing\.

 1. Create database objects, such as schemas, views, and tables\.
-To help you generate the necessary data definition language \(DDL\) statements, you can use the scripts in [AdminViews](https://github.com/awslabs/amazon-redshift-utils/tree/master/src/AdminViews) in the AWS GitHub repository\.
+To help you generate the necessary data definition language \(DDL\) statements, you can use the scripts in [AdminViews](https://github.com/awslabs/amazon-redshift-utils/tree/master/src/AdminViews) in the AWS GitHub repository\.<a name="migration-your-cluster"></a>

 **To migrate your cluster:**